olivierfriard/boris_docs/observations.rst

 Close current behavior between videos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This option is disabled for now.

+..
     If this option is selected BORIS will close all ongoing State events between successive media files.

     This option can be usefull if you have to code various short media files enqueued in the first player (for example the output of a Camera trap).